ljsinclair/ljsinclair/the-power-of-the-doctor.md

 ## Leaning out on Diversity

-Diversity has finally got its time in the sun and this is reflected in diverse casting choices across the board, not just Jody Whittaker and Ncuti Gatwa.
+Diversity has finally got its time in the sun and this is reflected in casting choices across the board, not just Jody Whittaker and Ncuti Gatwa.
+There's a long way to go of course, but at least we're seeing a better representation of the real world.

-However the decisions that led to the 14th Doctor's appearance are in my opinion a stunning missed opportunity to lean in on diversity, to let **everyone** have a Doctor that looks like them.
+However the decisions that led to the 14th Doctor's appearance are in my opinion, a stunning missed opportunity to lean in on diversity, to let **everyone** have a Doctor that looks like them.

 We live in the third decade of the 21st century.
 Surely we can do better than this?